w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

-* explain how people with disabilities rely on meaningful table descriptions to understand the purpose of the talbe and to more easily navigate them
+* explain how people with disabilities rely on meaningful table descriptions to understand the purpose of the table and to more easily navigate them
 * provide table descriptions that help identify the purpose of the table
 * write captions that:
   * provide navigational hints for complex tables